 Laugh Factory: In Lakeview, the Laugh Factory has returned with their legendary comedy shows.
 The upcoming schedule includes weekend packed with local and touring comedians.
 Catch their Chicago’s Best Stand Up show or see insult comic Colin Kane live on Sept.
 24. Get your tickets today.

 Kit Kat Lounge: The Kit Kat Lounge’s famous drag divas are back in action.
-The Boystown hot spot is open for limited indoor dining from Tuesday through Sunday.
+The Northalsted (also known as Boystown) hot spot is open for limited indoor dining from Tuesday through Sunday.
 Don’t miss the Divalicious Brunch on weekends, featuring Madam X and her dazzling costumes.